Step wisely when you add a 2nd story

 Partial addition

-A partial addition lets you add more space to your home without going all out.
+A partial addition runs along one section of the house.
 You don’t fully duplicate your current home’s footprint with the new floor; you’re only creating a new story above one part of it.

-The benefit of a partial addition over a full-story addition obviously can save a lot of money: Less square footage to construct, and you’re less likely to have to deal with foundation changes, roof removal, and additional supports inside your home.
-On the downside, they can be an aesthetic challenge — if not designed well, they’ll just look like an ugly lump on the house.
+Choosing a partial addition over a full-story addition obviously can save a lot of money.
+It means less square footage, and you’re less likely to have to deal with foundation changes, roof removal and additional supports inside your home.
+On the downside, partials can be an aesthetic challenge — if not designed well, they’ll just look like an ugly lump on the house, like one of those cheaply done split-level homes from the mid-20th century.

-When adding a second floor to your home, you can consider either a new build from scratch or a modular one.
+When adding a second story to a house, you can consider either a new build from scratch or a modular one.
 New build additions are far more customizable and can be built to your precise specifications, but they often cost more and take longer to add.

 Modular additions are much quicker to install than from-scratch ones.
-These additions are often built nearby or somewhere offsite, then simply dropped on top of your home once the roof is removed and any additional work, like foundation upgrades, are made.
+These additions are often built nearby or somewhere offsite, then simply dropped on top of your home once the roof is removed and any additional prep work, like foundation upgrades, is made.

 “Generally speaking, a modular addition is your most cost-effective option and works well in most cases,” says Larry Snider, vice-president of operations at Casago Vacation Rentals, a national property management and rental firm.

 Keep in mind, though, that you’ll have to find a modular addition that fits your home’s current dimensions and style.
-“However, an older home — or a home with unique architecture — would benefit from a custom option instead,” Snider says.
+“An older home — or a home with unique architecture — would benefit from a custom option instead,” Snider says.

 How long does it take to add a second story?